 Homeschool Daily Schedule Printable with Checklist

-However, as they have gotten older, I’ve started letting them take more responsibility for their learning by giving them a blank daily schedule.
+However, as they’ve gotten older, I’ve started letting them take more responsibility for their learning by giving them a blank daily schedule.

 Truthfully, creating a homeschool block schedule for middle & high school has proven to be the BEST homeschool schedule template for us.